mizu.js

 3 Notes

-Specified CSS properties values are processed in the order they are defined, regardless of whether they were marked as !important.
+CSS properties are processed in the order they are defined, regardless of !important.

 Modeling